Roll20/beacon-docs/content/docs/about/glossary.md

 Properties that have both get and set methods, which can be dynamically calculated.

 ## ConvertLegacyMacroAttributes:
-A function to handle mapping legacy macro attributes to the new Beacon Sheet format.
+A function to handle mapping Custom Sheet macro attributes to the new Beacon Sheet format.

 ## Dispatch:
 A set of functions enabling the sheet to send commands back to the VTT.